ZlobnyiSerg/sql-monitor/README.md

 ## Installation

 Clone this repository to any server with Docker installed.
+Goto folder `config` and make copy of `sql-collector.example.yaml` to `sql-collector.yaml`.
+Edit SQL server connection string and point it to your SQL server.
-Make copy of `env.example` to `.env` and adjust SQL connection string.
-Then just run containers
+Then just run containers:
 ```sh
 docker compose up -d
 ```